muzamil-mia/muzamil-mia/README.md

   <hr>

 🚀 Full-Stack Java Developer <br/>
-💻 Presently, I am collaboratively developing an early startup product with the core team, utilizing Java, Spring Boot, to create robust applications.
-Additionally, I contribute to crafting dynamic user experiences using React and Tailwind CSS.
-I have experience deploying scalable solutions with Docker and managing version control with Git/GitHub.
-My dedication to continuous learning in Agile environments ensures efficient project delivery and client satisfaction.
+💻 Presently, I am working as full stack developer at an early startup where i am collaboratively building an innovative startup product.
+Leveraging my expertise in Java and Spring Boot,  I contribute to creating robust and scalable applications.
+Additionally, I contribute to crafting dynamic user experiences using Reactjs and Tailwind CSS.
+My work also involves deploying scalable solutions with Docker and ensuring seamless version control through Git/GitHub.

+Collaborating with industry veterans who have decades of experience, I am committed to continuous learning and agile practices, driving efficient project delivery and exceptional client satisfaction.
+My passion for technology and innovation fuels my contribution to this exciting venture.
 [![](https://visitcount.itsvg.in/api?id=muzamil-mia&icon=0&color=12)](https://visitcount.itsvg.in)

 ## 🌐 Socials: